Skip To Main Content

 How are students chosen to participate in Title I services?

-As part of Response to Intervention (an initiative designed to provide academic support to students) all students take the AIMSWeb, a universal screener that measures proficiency in reading and mathematics skills.
+As part of Response to Intervention (an initiative designed to provide academic support to students) all students take the Star and AIMSWeb assessments, which are universal screeners that measure proficiency in reading and mathematics skills.
 If a student falls below the 25th percentile for his/her grade level, additional diagnostics are administered to determine if that student needs assistance.
-If that diagnostic measure indicates a student is below grade level, interventions are made available, one of which is Title I. Currently, Title I provides assistance to students in third, fourth and fifth grades.
-Additionally, any students who perform below the “Meets” category on the Illinois Student Achievement Tests (ISAT) also receive assistance.
+If that diagnostic measure indicates a student is below grade level, interventions are made available, one of which is Title I.

 How will my child receive Title I support?